cashubtc/nuts/XX.md

 stage2_tweak_scalar = SHA256("Cashu_P2BK_v1" || shared_secret_x || 0x00)
 ```

-If that does not yield a valid nonzero scalar, the current implementation
+If that does not yield a valid scalar, the current implementation
-retries with an extra trailing `0xff` byte, matching the NUT-28-style fallback
+retries with an extra trailing `0xff` byte.
-used in the code.

-That scalar is then applied to the recipient's pubkey using the
+That scalar is then applied to the recipient's pubkey, where the recipient
-NUT-28 / BIP-340 parity rules to derive the blinded pubkey for that
+can then use the NUT-28 / BIP-340 parity rules to derive the corresponding private key
-specific `(amount, index)` output.
+for that specific `(amount, index)` output.

 Example commitment output secret for Charlie (JSON):